Posted: September 9, 2025

 Are you enrolled to vote?
 Are you sure?↗

-If you're enrolled to vote, in the next few days you'll receive a voting pack in your registered mail box — not your email box, your actual mail box — so look out for it.
+If you're enrolled to vote, you should have now received a voting pack in your registered mail box — not your email box, your actual mail box.
+If you haven't received your voting pack by now, you can still cast a special vote↗.

-Or you can drop your envelope in one of many orange ballot box locations↗ provided by the council.
+Drop your envelope in one of many orange ballot box locations↗ provided by the council before 12noon Saturday 11 October.

 The Gisborne District Council has put together a useful video on how you vote and how it's all counted: